 Let’s face it; a pet in the home is definitely a higher risk factor than three toddlers with crayons, if only by a slight margin.
 So what is a legal way for a landlord to cover himself in case of fuzzbutt-incurred damage?

 Increasing the rent by a small amount for pet owners is certainly legal.
-Some tenants may not like that, but others just may be relieved that Mittens and Bowser finally have a home.
+Some tenants may not like that, but others just may be relieved that Biscuit and Wilbur finally have a home.

 The landlord can also insist that tenants with pets pay the full listed price for a rental, if he had been willing to negotiate the price with other applicants.
 In New Jersey anyway, pets are not a protected class when it comes to housing discrimination.